West Ham United F.C.: Move to London Stadium and European success (2016–present)

+He was sacked on 8 January 2025 with the team in 14th position, seven points above the relegation positions; during his tenure, they lost nine of 20 Premier League games.

+On 9 January Graham Potter was appointed as head coach signing a two–and–a–half year contract.
+On 27 September 2025, Potter was sacked by West Ham United following poor results and performances over the course of the second half of the 2024–25 season and the start of the 2025–26 season.
+At the time, West Ham were 19th in the league having won one of their opening five league games.
+Nuno Espírito Santo took charge of the team.

 Crest

 Thames Ironworks FC

 The Thames Ironworks Team (1895–1900) used the Union Flag as its badge.

 Rivet Hammers

 The principal element of the badge is the crossed pair of rivet hammers, tools that were used in the shipbuilding industry.
 The Blackwall and Canning Town neighbourhoods surrounding the Thames Ironworks echoed to the sound of hammers; steam hammers, sledge hammers and rivet hammers.

 Seven large mechanical steam hammers would punch small holes near the edges of the iron plates which would be joined to build the ships.
 The plates would be put in place and fixed together with rivets by teams of five, three inside the emerging vessel and two outside.

-Inside the ship one member of the team would heat the rivets till they were white hot and, using Iron Fingers (blacksmith's tongs), throw them to a second person known as a 'catch-boy' or 'putter-in' who would pick the rivet up and place it the hole, also using tongs.
-The third person was known as the 'holder-on' and he would then smash the rivet home with a sixteen-pound sledge hammer and then use his sledgehammer to hold the rivet in place while the men on the other side flattened the other end of the rivet.
+Inside the ship one member of the team would heat the rivets till they were white hot and, using Iron Fingers (blacksmith's tongs), throw them to a second person, known as a "catch-boy" or "putter-in", who would pick the rivet up and place it the hole, also using tongs.
+The third person was known as the "holder-on" and he would then smash the rivet home with a sixteen-pound sledgehammer and then use his sledgehammer to hold the rivet in place while the men on the other side flattened the other end of the rivet.

 Outside the ship, exposed to the elements, two men with rivet hammers – one right-handed, one left-handed – would hammer the protruding and still glowing rivet flat, so securing one of the many points necessary to link each of the ship's large plates.